RCIC Membership Number: R534755

 - Complete and ensure that all forms and required documents are completed based on the client’s immigration request and CIC regulation in effect.

-- Answer client’s request in a timely manner.
+- Answer client’s requests in a timely manner.

 - Provide clients with a checklist of information and documents required in support of their citizenship application.

-- Submit client application to CIC in a timely manner.
+- Submit client applications to CIC in a timely manner.

 Keep the client updated on any progress on the client’s case and respond to all reasonable requests.

 - Handle all correspondence with CIC on the client’s behalf.

 - Act in the best interest of the client within the limits of the law.